MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 amount of time as the delay which matches the download requests to the amount of time the downloads take to complete.
 For me on my internet connection, the downloads peaked at around 200Mbit/s.
-For an idea of the peak speed of download replays, refer to the below image which is a log of the download speed over time when downloading the `19,681` out of the `36,698`.
+For an idea of the peak speed of download replays, refer to the below image which is a log of the download speed over time when downloading `19,681` out of the `36,698` files.
 You can roughly double this number to get an idea of how long the full `36,698` replay files download took.

 <div style="text-align: center;">